 Despite its conservative reputation, West Virginia has emerged as one of the most ambitious states in the US when it comes to modernized gambling.

 Lawmakers began modernizing the state’s gambling legislation in 2018, and regulated WV sports betting rolled out just in time for the 2018-19 NFL season.
 One year later, casino-style online gambling is in the cards, too.

-After years of flirting with the idea, lawmakers in 2019 finally passed the West Virginia Lottery Interactive Wagering Act (H 2934) that would legalize WV online gambling.
+After years of flirting with the idea, lawmakers in 2019 finally passed the West Virginia Lottery Interactive Wagering Act (H 2934) legalizing WV online gambling.
 The bipartisan proposal was sponsored by Del.
 Jason Barrett and 10 of his colleagues.

 West Virginia is one step away from becoming an online gambling state.
 If Michigan follows suit, the US could see renewed interest in legal online...